Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 2evenly sharded over 4 devices: 76.3 GiB/device

-3Communication and runtime buffers still add overhead.Speculative decoding works like a fulfillment shortcut.
-A small draft model proposes the next few support-message tokens.
+3Communication and runtime buffers still add overhead.Speculative decoding uses a small draft model to propose the next few tokens.
 The large target model checks the proposed span in a verification pass.
 If enough draft tokens survive acceptance, this can replace several target decode passes; if not, draft and verification work can lose to ordinary decoding.

-Think of it as a senior routing checker (the large target model) and a fast draft scanner (the small draft model).
-The scanner guesses the next 5 tokens.
-The checker looks at the span together.
+Speculative decoding lets a large target model supervise a fast draft model.
+The draft model guesses the next 5 tokens.
+The target checks the span together.
 If the first 3 are accepted, one target verification pass can emit those accepted tokens plus a correction or continuation token.
-The accounting must still include the scanner's draft work.
+The accounting must still include the draft model's work.

 To visualize this, consider how speculative decoding coordinates the interaction between the two models.[9]
 We use a fast, small draft model to propose a sequence of multiple tokens.
 The large target model then verifies these proposed tokens in parallel, accepting correct ones and correcting any mistakes.

-The key insight of speculative decoding is the asymmetric cost of the two paths.
+Speculative decoding relies on the asymmetric cost of the two paths.
 Drafting may be cheap enough, while verification can score all k draft positions in one target-model pass.
 If acceptance is high, one target pass can replace several ordinary target decode passes.
 Total latency still includes draft generation, verification, sampling, rejected-token correction, and kernel overhead.

-The function below shows one exact speculative step for a single sequence.
+This function shows one exact speculative step for a single sequence.
 It first samples k draft tokens from the small model, then runs the large target model once on [prompt + draft_tokens], and finally performs the accept/reject test from Leviathan et al. with residual resampling on the first mismatch.[9]

 1import torch